Public Vault at the Congressional Cemetery: History

-Several grand public or state funeral processions ended in front of the Public Vault, after starting at the White House or the Capitol and then moving down Pennsylvania Avenue and E Street SE to the cemetery.
+Several grand public or state funeral processions ended in front of the Public Vault, starting at the White House or the Capitol and then moving down Pennsylvania Avenue and E Street SE to the cemetery.
 These included the funerals for Presidents Harrison, J. Q. Adams, and Taylor; Senator Calhoun; First Ladies Dolley Madison and Louisa Adams; the victims of the USS Princeton disaster; and several other congressmen.
-Some of these processions were two miles long, led by military bands and troops for the funerals of military men, members of both houses of congress and the administration, and pall bearers carefully chosen for political balance to symbolize unity and stability in government.
+Some of these processions were two miles long, led by military bands and troops for the funerals of military men, members of both houses of Congress and the administration, and pallbearers carefully chosen for political balance to symbolize unity and stability in government.

-John Quincy Adams rode in a carriage in the funeral procession for President Harrison and wrote in his diary, "the corpse was deposited in the receiving vault - with some difficulty from the excessive crowd, but not the slightest disorder.
+John Quincy Adams rode in a carriage in the funeral procession for President Harrison.
+He wrote in his diary, "The corpse was deposited in the receiving vault - with some difficulty from the excessive crowd, but not the slightest disorder.

 South Carolina Congressman Preston Smith Brooks lay in the Public Vault in January 1857, within a year of brutally beating Senator Charles Sumner with a cane on the floor of the Senate, an attack that is viewed as an omen of the Civil War.

 Legend says that Lewis Powell spent a night in the vault while avoiding pursuit for his role in the assassination of President Lincoln.

-While the Public Vault was an important, if semi-official, national memorial during its first few decades, it was used less and less during the second half of the nineteenth century and during much of the twentieth century was unused.
+While the Public Vault was an important, if semi-official, national memorial during its first few decades, it was used less and less during the second half of the nineteenth century, and much of the twentieth century was unused.
 During the twentieth century, it became unclear whether the U.S. Government or Christ Church owned the Public Vault and several dozen burial lots.
-In 1953 a Congressional report suggested that the government clear the record by selling the otherwise unnamed "receiving vault" and the burial lots to the church for $100.
-As late as 2003 the vault was "empty and decaying."
+In 1953, a Congressional report suggested that the government clear the record by selling the otherwise unnamed "receiving vault" and the burial lots to the church for $100.
+As late as 2003, the vault was "empty and decaying."
 It has since been restored with funds provided by the federal government.
 During a c.
 2010 Prohibition-based fundraiser, it was used as a cocktail bar.